-Notes: For more details on course selection students should see the Concentrations and Minors section as well as reading the catalog course descriptions.
 More details on course selection and prerequisites are found in the Concentrations and Minors section and in the course descriptions below.
-The general expectation, with the exception of the M.S. in Entrepreneurship program, is that students have completed the core set of required courses prior to enrolling in CISB courses.
+The general expectation, with the exception of the Master of Science in Entrepreneurship program, is that students have completed the core set of required courses prior to enrolling in CISB courses.

 CISB 6210 (2).
 ESSENTIAL LAW FOR THE ENTREPRENEUR.
 This course will provide a broad awareness of and skill in coping with critical legal issues encountered by the entrepreneur building a growth oriented business.
 Students will also develop skills in the practice of minimizing exposure to liability and litigation and in working effectively with attorneys and regulators.
 Venture initiation through expansion stage will be addressed.
-Topics addressed will include 1) contract law; 2) legal entities; 3) governance; 4) intellectual property; 5) e-law and e-litigation; 6) securities law overview; 7) dispute resolution and litigation management; 8) employment law; and 9) protection of intellectual assets.
-Prerequisites: None.
+Topics include 1) contract law, 2) legal entities, 3) governance, 4) intellectual property, 5) e-law and e-litigation, 6) securities law overview, 7) dispute resolution and litigation management, 8) employment law, and 9) protection of intellectual assets.

 CISB 6211 (2).
 ENHANCING OPERATIONAL PERFORMANCE FOR ENTREPRENEURIAL COMPANIES.
-This course will address how, by making good operating decisions, an entrepreneur can successfully direct/manage his or her fledgling company into becoming a successful firm capable of withstanding the challenges of an ever-changing marketplace.
-In both lectures and cases, emphasis will be placed on practical, real-world approaches to operations.
+This course will address how, by making good operating decisions, an entrepreneur can successfully direct/manage his or her fledgling company into becoming a successful firm capable of withstanding the challenges of an ever changing marketplace.
+In both lectures and cases emphasis will be placed on practical, real-world approaches to operations.
 Topics covered include industry and competitor analysis, assessing financial strength, the business model, building the management team, measuring costs, the legal foundation of the business, marketing issues, preparing for the challenges of growth and growth by acquisition.

 CISB 6212 (2).
 INTERNATIONAL ENTREPRENEURSHIP.
 This course provides students with an understanding of the complexities faced by entrepreneurs doing business in a global environment and with knowledge which will help them to successfully cope with that environment.
 The course will focus on and emphasize the perspective of the entrepreneur.
-The topics covered from an international perspective are: entrepreneurial opportunity identification and evaluation; market analysis and intelligence; joint ventures and partnerships; agents, VAR's and representatives; regulations, laws and customs; regional and cultural issues; financing foreign ventures; and choice of domestic and international legal entities.
-Prerequisites: None.
+The topics covered from an international perspective are entrepreneurial opportunity identification and evaluation; market analysis and intelligence; joint ventures and partnerships; agents, VARs and representatives; regulations, laws, and customs; regional and cultural issues; financing foreign ventures; and choice of domestic and international legal entities.

 CISB 6214 (2).
 LAW OF FINANCIAL TRANSACTIONS FOR ENTREPRENEURS.
-In this course, students will learn: what issues determine the proper entity for their businesses (corporation, partnership, LLC); what are the legal and practical issues in funding their businesses in the start-up phase; how VC funding works and how to negotiate with VCs; the mechanics of stock option plans and how to best design them for their businesses; the tax, legal, and business issues that determine the proper structure for mergers and acquisitions; how to read definitive documents and what to look for; and how the IPO process works.
-Prerequisite: None.
+In this course, students will learn: what issues determine the proper entity for their businesses (corporation, partnership, LLC); what are the legal and practical issues in funding their businesses in the startup phase; how VC funding works and how to negotiate with VCs; the mechanics of stock option plans and how to best design them for their businesses; the tax, legal, and business issues that determine the proper structure for mergers and acquisitions; how to read definitive documents and what to look for; and how the IPO process works.

 CISB 6216 (2).
-MANAGING THE ENTREPRENEURIAL BUSINESS I. This course focuses on entrepreneurial management and leadership issues in a rapidly changing micro and macro environment.
-Topics covered in this course include: managing rapid growth; managing adversity; entrepreneurial leadership; and contemporary management theories applied to the entrepreneurial setting.
-Prerequisites: None.
+MANAGING THE ENTREPRENEURIAL BUSINESS I. Focuses on entrepreneurial management and leadership issues in a rapidly changing micro and macro environment.
+Topics include managing rapid growth, managing adversity, entrepreneurial leadership, and contemporary management theories applied to the entrepreneurial setting.

 CISB 6217 (2).
 MANAGING THE ENTREPRENEURIAL BUSINESS II.
 The course addresses legal and financial issues encountered by entrepreneurs trying to professionalize and grow the existing enterprise.
-Topics covered in this course include turnaround strategies and approaches, developing visionary skills, protecting intellectual property, and current practices for managing rapid change.
-Prerequisite/Corequisite: CISB 6216.
+Topics covered in this course include turnaround strategies and approaches. developing visionary skills, protecting intellectual property, and current practices for managing rapid change.
+Prerequisite or corequisite: CISB 6216.